kiasaki/steamy/README.md

 $ service steamy-ui start
 ```

-At this point the UI should be available at `http://<server-ip>:9494/` given you have the right environment variables setup for `steamy-api` to connect to a postgres databe.
+At this point the UI should be available at `http://<server-ip>:9494/` given you have the right environment variables setup for `steamy-api` to connect to a postgres database.

 ## concepts